 - The degree is research-based and requires a thesis or dissertation.

 - The Ecology Center schedules regular seminars throughout the school year with ecological scientists from other participating institutions.
-Ecology majors are required to attend or view a minimum of 10 such lectures.
-Starting Spring 2018, this 1-credit course will be offered in both the Spring and Fall Semester and students will be required to fullfill the attendance requirement for their enrolled semester (BIOL/ENVS/PSC/WATS/WILD 6870).
+Ecology majors are required to attend or view a minimum of 10 such lectures per 1-credit Ecology Seminar course.
+This 1-credit course is offered in both the Spring and Fall Semester and students will be required to fulfill the attendance requirement for their enrolled semester (BIOL/ENVS/PSC/WATS/WILD 6870).
 Should you find an ecologically focused seminar offered by another department or college, simply email the Ecology Center to confirm that it would count toward the Ecology Seminar attendance requirement.
 A maximum of 3 seminars offered by an outside department can be used toward the attendance requirement.

-• MS students must register for the Ecology Seminar in each of two years during their program of study
+• MS students must pass the 1-credit Ecology Seminar at least two times during their program of study.

-• PhD students must register for Ecology Seminar in each of three years during their program of study
+• PhD students must pass the 1-credit Ecology Seminar at least three times during their program of study.

 - The degree requires some demonstrated breadth of knowledge in Ecology, most often satisfied with courses from the topical Blocks listed below.